Contact Carter Yorkies

 Shandy and one of our puppies play

-You want to be a breeder?
+Do You want to be a breeder?

 So many people write to me, thinking they want to be breeders.
 Breeding is a huge